seapagan/update_repo/README.md

 For full details on how to update the website properly, please see the [WEBSITE.md](WEBSITE.md) file in the root of this repository.

-Any modifications that implement new functionality of user-facing API should also come with the relevant update to the website documenting the new options or modified functionality.
+Any modifications that implement new functionality or user-facing API should also come with the relevant update to the website documenting the new options or modified functionality.
 Generally a Pull Request will not be accepted without the related additions to the website, however help can be given on that side if the process is unclear.

 ## Contributing